Grameen family of organizations: Grameen Telecom

 Grameen Telecom (GTC) is a not-for-profit company in Bangladesh established with a partial stake in Grameen Phone (GP).
 GTC has driven the pioneering GP program of Village Phone that enables rural poor to own a cell-phone and turn it into a profit making venture.
 The vision behind the village phone program was formulated by Iqbal Quadir who was convinced that a mobile phone could become a source of income generation.
 Quadir worked with Professor Yunus and the Norwegian company Telenor to make the program a reality.
 Currently Grameen Telecom provides mobile phones among the villagers of the country.

 Grameenphone

-Grameenphone is a GSM-based cellular operator in Bangladesh and market leader with more than 50% of the Bangladeshi market share.
-Grameenphone started operations on March 26, 1997.
+Grameenphone is ]-based cellular operator in Bangladesh and market leader with more than 50% of the Bangladeshi market share.
+Grameenphone started operations on 26th March, 1997.
 It is partly owned by Telenor (62%) and Grameen Telecom (38%).
 It has more than 10 million customers as of December 2006.
 It is also the fastest growing cellular telephone network in Bangladesh.
 At the end of 2005, it had about 3500 base stations around the country with plans to add about 500 in the following six months.
 Grameenphone's stated goal is to provide cost-effective and quality cellular services in Bangladesh.

+Grameen Distribution Limited

+Grameen Distribution Limited (GDL) is a local mobile manufacturing company in Bangladesh that began its journey in 2009.
+It is a social business-oriented company.

+In 2019, GDL became the first in Bangladesh to launch semi knocked down (SKD) mobile manufacturing facilities.
+As of July 2025, around 200,000 units of various phone models are being produced each month at the factory.
+GDL's annual production capacity stands at approximately 3 million feature phones and 1.2 million smartphones.
+Additionally, the company has a network of more than 600 authorized dealers, over 14,000 retail outlets, 28 collection points and 36 service centers across the country.